garcialopezco/poke_go_community/README.md

 It is intended to help Pokemon Go trainers organize Raids so they can see what Raids are active and how many trainers have confirmed their attendance.

+Here is an specific deploy(in Heroku) for my local [Pokemon Go Community](https://poke-go-community.herokuapp.com/)

 ### Current Features

 * Trainer signup